ozdensafak/jhana-sandbox/README.md

 To run the basic pipeline, run the `02_pipeline.py` Jupyter notebook in `notebooks`.

-Please not the `src/main.py` file runs too slowly at the moment.
+Please note the `src/main.py` file runs too slowly at the moment.